 - Head for the cold indoor rides like – It’s A Small World, Astro Blasters, Pirates of the Caribbean and Winnie the Poo are our favorites when we want to cool off quickly.

-Where to Let Kids Be Kids at Disneyland
+Where to Let Kids Be Kids at the Disneyland Park

-Even though you are at the Happiest Place on Earth which is known as a kids heaven, there are times when kids just need to be kids.
+Even though you are at the Happiest Place on Earth, a theme park which is known as a kids heaven, there are times when kids just need to be kids.
 In those cases, there are a few great places you can take the kids to run off their energy!

 Tom Sawyer Island